bcronje/docs/docs/management/trust-requirements/user-authentication.md

 #### Security Group

-In addition to generally require authentication via your tenant, you can also specify an Azure AD **Security Group ID**.
+In addition to generally requiring authentication via your tenant, you can also specify an Azure AD **Security Group ID**.
 Users must then be a member of that security group in order to meet the trust requirement.

-Using security groups you can create finely-grained connectivity rules that maps your user security assignments to the resources they can access.
+Using security groups you can create finely-grained connectivity rules that map your user security assignments to the resources they can access.

 The Security Group ID is the "Object ID" in Azure for that group: